Washington Small Business Credit Initiative

 When will Washington State’s SSBCI programs launch?

-The Small Business Credit Initiative (SSBCI) programs are currently under development and under regulatory review process.
-Commerce does not yet have specific timelines for a launch date.
-However, we expect programs to become available in 2024 for businesses to apply through contracted lending and equity partners.
+The programs are expected to become available in 2024 for businesses to apply through contracted lending and equity partners.

 Will there be grant funding available through SSBCI programs?

-No. The SSBCI funds are implemented as loans or equity investments only; the programs do not offer grants or forgivable loans.
+No. The SSBCI funds are implemented as loans or equity investments only; the programs do not offer grants.

 How does a small business apply for the SSBCI program funding?

 Small businesses do not apply directly to Commerce for funding.
-Applications will be made through fund administrators and or program participating lenders.
-A list of participating lending partners will be posted in the near future as the programs come online.
+Applications will be made through separate program pages managed by the fund administrators and or program participating lenders.
+Information for how to apply will be posted as the programs become available.

 How does Treasury define a Very Small Business (VSB)?